ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 </tr>
 <tr>
   <td>Front-End</td>
-  <td>Stakeholders are able to see a proto-type of the memory game.</td>
+  <td>Stakeholders are able to see a prototype of the memory game.</td>
-  <td>The prototype memory game was written using Javascript, html and css.
-It proved difficult to migrate from JavaScript to TypeScript, the primary language for the Angular application development.</td>
+  <td>The prototype memory game was written using Javascript, html and css since there were many useful online tutorials to model the game on.
+The problem with this was that we were using Angular with TypeScript because TypeScript speeds up the development experience by catching errors and providing fixes.
+However,  migrating from JavaScript to TypeScript, the primary language for the Angular application development, took quite a lot of time to complete.</td>
-  <td>Despite the fact typescript is a superset of JavaScript, and that it is possible to convert JavaScript to type script by adding a tsconfig.json file to project, integrate with a build tool, change all .js files to .ts files, and check for any errors.
-This approach did not work and took up a lot of time to perform.
-Given this, it was decided that we would build the memory game from scratch using typescript, and fully using .</td>
+  <td>Despite the fact TypeScript is a superset of JavaScript, and that it is possible to convert JavaScript to TypeScript - by adding a tsconfig.json file to project, integrate with a build tool, change all .js files to .ts files, and check for any errors - this approach did not work, and became a time sink.
+Given this, it was decided that we would build the memory game from scratch using typescript, and make use of the Angular application development.</td>
 </tr>
 </table>